 Karnak Temple Complex: Egypt’s Largest Religious Structure

 Spanning over 100 hectares, the Karnak Temple Complex is the largest religious structure ever built.
 Dedicated primarily to Amun-Ra, Karnak showcases hypostyle halls, colossal columns, sacred lakes, and obelisk-lined avenues.
 Over 30 pharaohs contributed to its expansion, making it a historical and architectural marvel.
 The Great Hypostyle Hall, with 134 massive columns, is an icon of ancient Egyptian grandeur.
+It’s easy to combine this experience with a journey along the Nile aboard a Nile River cruise.

 Luxor Temple: The Temple of the Kingship